 So what's yield doing here?

-The way I think of this is that yield still serves like our bookmark analogy from earlier, but in this scenario it not only stores the state of a generator and its linear position in a single iterable, but it turns the entire sequence, branches and all, into a sort of stateful tree you can incrementally traverse and track your position in.
+still serves like our bookmark analogy from earlier, but in this scenario it not only stores the state of a generator and its linear position in a single iterable, but it turns the entire sequence, branches and all, into a sort of stateful tree you can incrementally traverse and track your position in.

 The book analogy falls apart because this is almost as though various stories in your book suddenly branch off into another book, just growing off of the original book.
 These are 4D books I guess.

-It's kind of magic at a glance, but it's not actually mysterious. yield will return from the correct generator at the correct position no matter how many steps you go through.
+will return from the correct generator at the correct position no matter how many steps you go through.
 Once it reaches the end of a generator it will return to its parent, follow any subsequent yield statements, and carry on until it's finally back at the root generator and able to return.

 You essentially get declarative, iterable, stateful logic without a single imported library to speak of.
-Just remember that where you position yield is how you determine the direction of travel through the iterable tree.
+Just remember that where you position yield

 It's incredibly cool once you break it down and see what's happening under the hood.
 Hopefully at this point the power and potential is a bit more obvious, but the mystery and complexity is receding a bit.